AWikia/Level/README.md

   - Enclosed Ideographic Supplement (Supports certain Squared glyphs and parethesized glyphs)
   - Mahjong Tiles (Supports Red and White Dragons, Bamboo tiles as well as its back card)
   - Domino Tiles
+  - Playing Cards
-  - Miscellanneous Symbols and Pictographs (A few are supported, such as many food, with all non-emoji glyphs being supported)
+  - Miscellanneous Symbols and Pictographs (Many are supported, such as many food, with all non-emoji glyphs being supported)
   - Emoticons (Mostly supported)
   - Ornamental Dingbats (Many are supported)
   - Transport and Map Symbols (Supports the following):